Five Elements of a Healthy Nonprofit

 Option 2: Pathways: Self-Assessment, Facilitated Decision Making, and Personalized Consulting

-- Two Pathways consultants will meet with your team lead to learn about your organization and set the stage for the program.
+- Two Pathways consultants will meet with your team lead to learn about your organization and set the stage for the consultation.

-- Your designated participants will complete the self-assessment and score your organization’s operational factors according to a list of standards.
+- Your designated participants will complete the self-assessment.

-- The consultants will facilitate a discussion amongst participants to create greater awareness and understanding of how you are doing.
+- The consultants will facilitate a discussion among participants to create greater awareness and understanding of how you are doing.

-- From there, the consultants will meet again with the team lead to determine priorities for additional consultation.
+- The consultants will meet again with the team lead.

-- Finally, the consultants will develop recommendations to help the organization address your chosen priorities and present them to the team lead.
+- Finally, the consultants will develop recommendations to help you address your chosen priorities.

 Pathways helps make sense of what may seem like an endless list of opportunities.
 It frames challenges within the context of solutions and identifies ways to build upon your strengths.
 It provides organizations with the encouragement and knowledge often needed to move forward.

-To learn more about Pathways or see how your organization can take advantage of this free service, contact Jan Burrell, Volunteer Initiatives Program Manager.
+To learn more about Pathways or see how your organization can take advantage of this free service, (thanks to the Satterberg Foundation), contact Jan Burrell, Volunteer Initiatives Program Manager.

 If you have only a few minutes and want help thinking about where your organization is at and what kinds of services or resources you might benefit from in order to become more resilient, you can click through to each of the elements below and consider the questions you find.

 Answering these questions will give you a sense of where you have opportunities for improvement and what you might want to prioritize in order to strengthen your organization.
-If you have questions pertaining to any of the elements, contact our free Information & Referral service.
+If you need additional help, contact our free Information & Referral service.

 Governance & Boards